 Firstly, the presentation of these masks is clever given the organic marketing.
 The brown paper bag they come in with the draw string and matte print supports their green brand perfectly.
 It would be great if this was made of a recycled material but there is no indication that this is the case.
 There are 8 masks in the pack, two of each variety.

 The masks are made of a eucalyptus material ensuring strength and flexibility.
-They don’t have a protective film that is sometimes used to unravel the mask from the pack, but the sheet is sufficiently strong that even with fumbling to open it, it retains its shape without tearing.
-All delivered a cooling sensation throughout the wear time which should help inflamed skin.
+They don’t have a protective film that is sometimes used to unravel the mask from the pack, but the sheet is sufficiently strong that even fumbling to open it, it retains its shape without tearing.
+All delivered a cooling sensation throughout the wear time which should help inflamed skin and redness.

 They apply well onto the face although their adherence varies during the 15-20 minute wear time.
 Sometimes they became loose between the lips and nose or dragged down the chin.
 All began to slightly tighten once the 15 minute mark was passed, indicating that they were beginning to dry.
 It wasn’t uncomfortable at any stage but a good sign that it was time to remove the sheet.
 As I often leave sheet masks on longer than directed, I noticed the tightening increase with 20-30 minute wear time.